slddn/git_lesson/README.md

 - 'git init' --- initialize current folder as a git repository
-- 'git clone <URL> --- brings the git repo from <URL> to current folder
+- 'git clone <URL>' --- brings the git repo from <URL> to current folder
+- 'git status' --- shows the status of the repository
+- 'git add <FILE>' --- adds <FILE> to the staging area
+- 'git commit' --- opens the text editor for commit message